-13 (Apr15) Module 13: Rivers Chapter 12 (p.
-364-387) Homework QuestionsDiscussion 14 (Apr 22) Module 14: Glaciers Physiographic provinces Chapter 14 (436-446) and Module information for physiographic provinces • Homework Questions 15 (Apr 29) Module 15: Physiographic Provinces Final Review Physiographic Provinces Preparation for Final Exam, including Modules 13 and 14 • Final Essay Instructions Available 16 (May 6)) Final Test (during Finals Week)
+13 (Apr13) Module 13: Rivers Chapter 12 (p.
+364-387) Homework QuestionsDiscussion 14 (Apr 20) Module 14: Glaciers Physiographic provinces Chapter 14 (436-446) and Module information for physiographic provinces • Homework Questions 15 (Apr 27) Module 15: Physiographic Provinces Final Review Physiographic Provinces Preparation for Final Exam, including Modules 13 and 14 • Final Essay Instructions Available 16 (May 4) Final Test (during Finals Week)

-5-Point Check-In: You are required to message the instructor each week using the Canvas "Inbox" messaging tool.
+5-Point Check-In: For most weeks you are required to message the instructor each week using the Canvas "Inbox" messaging tool.
 This is an opportunity to ask for clarification on assignments, ask a homework question, or just a check in to say how you are doing.
 This allows me to know you are engaged in the course and helps clear up any confusion about the course.
 These are easy points to earn (about 70 total points).
 Not participating in the messaging will lower your course grade, so be sure to do this each week.

-\I will announce in advance a few weeks when a "check in" is not required.
+I will announce in advance a any weeks when a "check in" is not required.
 But you can message me anyway if you have questions.
+And most weeks will have a check in.